27th May 2019

-So if you’re not selling online do you really need to use an SSL certificate and is it worth the effort to put one in place?
+So if you’re not selling online do you really need to use an SSL certificate?
 Personally, I’d say yes and here’s why.

-When customers interact with any forms on a website that uses an SSL certificate, the technology encrypts information such as names, email addresses and phone numbers before they’re transmitted over the internet.
-If you don’t use an SSL certificate some browsers, including Google Chrome, will mark your website as ‘not secure’ and that might put people off returning to your website or interacting with it.
+SSL encrypts information such as names, email addresses and phone numbers.
+If you don’t use an SSL certificate your website gets marked as ‘not secure’ and that might scare people off.

 How do I get a SSL certificate?

-You might already have a free SSL certificate included as part of your website hosting so it’s worth checking with your hosting company and talking to them and your web designer about getting it set up properly.
+You might already have a free SSL certificate included as part of your website hosting.
+It’s worth checking with your hosting company or web designer.

 What options are there?

-As well as free certificates premium SSL certificates are also available that in some cases might be more appropriate for your business.
-Premium SSL certificates differ from free certificates in a few key areas.
+Premium SSL certificates are also available that might be more appropriate for your business.
+Premium SSL certificates differ from free certificates in a few key areas:

-Premium SSL certificates are compatible with any hosting service as well as self-managed or dedicated servers which means they can sometimes be easier to set up than their open source counterparts.
+- They are compatible with any hosting service as well as self-managed or dedicated servers

-Premium SSL certificates also include options such as warranty protection which acts as a form of insurance in the event that your website gets compromised by hackers.
+- Premium SSL certificates include warranty protection which acts as a form of insurance against getting hacked